Question: “How do you implement a blogging routine with everyday life?” -Laura

 I plan a month ahead and write down what we are going to write about each day.
 I would recommend figuring out how many times you want to post every week.
 Maybe three times a week or one time per week (or daily if you are really motivated like us at CCG).

 Before the month starts, I have planned out the ideas and topics of what I want to blog about.
-Then a week in the advance, I make sure content and photos are ready and that it has been edited, reviewed and scheduled.
-I also make sure all of my guest contributors articles are pre-planned for the month.
-This is why if you submit an article, I also request that it is submitted by the first of every month.
+Then a week in the advance, I make sure content and photos are ready and that it has been edited, reviewed, and scheduled.
+I also make sure all of my guest contributors’ articles are pre-planned for the month.

 Batching and planning ahead is my number 1 tip for you.
 I recommend scheduling a week or month in advance.